GMLC-TDC/containers/README.md

 A raw data FIFO queue as a circular buffer.
 The buffer and element indexing is generated in a raw data block.
 The underlying class itself consists of 3 pointers and a capacity value.
 A wrapper class around the raw stack can manage memory, whereas the raw CircularBuffer operates on a given raw memory block.

 ### StableBlockVector
 The stable block vector works like std::vector with a few exceptions.
 The memory is not contiguous but is instead allocated in specific block sizes which contain a specified number of the elements.
 The intention is to have a stable growth pattern and maintain reference and pointer stability on any elements.
 Similar to deque but with no push/pop front.
 It does not allow insertion or removal of elements except at the end.
-This means any elements are never moved by the Class itself once the initial creation has occured.
+This means any elements are never moved by the Class itself once the initial creation has occurred.
 It can take a custom allocator and might be ideal to have a block allocator.
 It has begin and end() and works with range based for loops.
 The iterators are random access so can be used with various algorithms from the standard library.

 ### StableBlockDeque
 Very similar to stableBlockVector but has push/pop front and can grow and contract on both sides.
 But is very similar in concept to std::deque.
 The memory blocks are reused once allocated, but can be freed with the `shink_to_fit()` method.